Synod Endowment Fund

 - the Earthkeepers initiative for environmental stewardship.

 Gifts are encouraged and accepted to support the mission of the NGLS Endowment Funds.
-Together with the Northwest Synod of Wisconsin and ELCA Foundation, our Synod helps support the work of our Regional Gift Planner, Timothy Knutson.
-His efforts include:
+Together with the Northwest Synod of Wisconsin and ELCA Foundation, our Synod helps support the work of our Regional Gift Planner, Cynthia Halverson.
+Her efforts include:

 - education on gifting options